microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/README.md

 > 💁 You may have hard of 8-bit audio, often referred to as LoFi.
 This is audio sampled using only 8-bits, so -128 to 127.
 The first computer audio was limited to 8 bits due to hardware limitations, so this is often seen in retro gaming.

 These samples are taken many thousands of times per second, using well-defined sample rates measured in KHz (thousands of readings per second).
-Streaming music services use 48KHz for most audio, but some 'loseless' audio uses up to 96KHz or even 192KHz.
+Streaming music services use 48KHz for most audio, but some 'lossless' audio uses up to 96KHz or even 192KHz.
 The higher the sample rate, the closer to the original the audio will be, up to a point.
 There is debate whether humans can tell the difference above 48KHz.

 ✅ Do some research: If you use a streaming music service, what sample rate and size does it use?
 If you use CDs, what is the sample rate and size of CD audio?